Brian-Pho/Textbook-Notes/content/posts/books/your-brain-is-a-time-machine/index.md

 ## Chapter 5: Patterns in Time

-- Phoneme: the smallest unit of speech.
+- *Phoneme*: the smallest unit of speech.
 - Different languages use different sets of phonemes, but the collection of all possible phonemes is known and studied by linguists.
 - Review of voice-onset time and prosody.
-- Motherese (baby talk): a change in speech patterns when talking to infants where the parent slows down their speech.
+- *Motherese (baby talk)*: a change in speech patterns when talking to infants where the parent slows down their speech.
 - Time is to speech and music recognition as space is to visual object recognition.
 - They require solving a hierarchy of embedded temporal problem and this requires some sort of memory.
 - In object recognition, all of the features are simultaneously present but the relevant features of speech and music require integration across time.